krhatland/cloudnetdraw/README.md

 Kristoffer Hatland
 🔗 ([LinkedIn](https://www.linkedin.com/in/hatland))  • 🐙 ([GitHub](https://github.com/krhatland))

+## Coming up next
+Next feature will include an Azure Function App to do the running

 ## 🛠 Troubleshooting: SSL Certificate Errors on macOS
 If you encounter an error like this: